mediaecosystems/public-infrastructure/src/pages/podcasts/09-holiday-special.md

 featuredImage: '../../images/podcast-images/09-holiday-special.png'
 guid: publicinfrastructure.org/podcast/09-holiday-special
 title: Holiday Special with Chand Rajendra-Nicolucci and Mike Sugarman
-subtitle: Presented by the Institute for Digital Public Infrastructure at UMass Amherst
+subtitle: Presented by the Initiative for Digital Public Infrastructure at UMass Amherst
 publicationDate: 2020-12-23
-author: Institute for Digital Public Infrastructure
+author: Initiative for Digital Public Infrastructure
 season: 1
 episodeNumber: 9
 episodeType: full
-excerpt: For this very special episode of Reimagining the Internet, Ethan is joined by Knight First Amendment Institute research fellow Chand Rajendra-Nicolucci and producer Mike Sugarman to celebrate 12 days of reimagining the internet.
+excerpt: For this very special episode of Reimagining the Internet, Ethan is joined by Knight First Amendment Initiative research fellow Chand Rajendra-Nicolucci and producer Mike Sugarman to celebrate 12 days of reimagining the internet.
 We talk about our favorite stuff on the internet this year, and what we're looking forward to in 2021.
 We share our holidy cheer talking about Zoom class fails, livestreaming concerts, and a speculative West African recipe war.
 url: 'https://archive.org/download/09-holiday-special/09-holiday-special.mp3'
 embed: 'https://archive.org/embed/09-holiday-special'
 youtubeEmbedURL: 'https://www.youtube.com/embed/8ikUVVdtm1M'